steven-varga/HDFGroup-mailinglist/longdouble-custom-2022-03-15/README.md

 # Long Double with custom datatype

-There are two implementations provided, one with sustom float types, whereas a nopaque dataype.
+There are two implementations provided, one with sustom float types, whereas an opaque dataype.
 None of the implementations handles architecture specific details.
-Please ADAPT the code snipett to your needs:
+Please ADAPT the code snipet to your needs:

 ```